Field Trip Opportunities

 Tour Group Coordinators and Music Educators may request to bring groups of students to observe the different elements in rehearsals.
 They

 will receive a video presentation outlining the history of army bands, an introductory Q&A session, private rehearsal observation, a chance to personally interact with members of the unit specifically related to the students’ interests,

 and leave with Army Band memorabilia!

-For more information on any of these opportunities, or to schedule an Army Band educational outreach event, please contact Army Band Operations.
+For more information on any of these opportunities, or to schedule an Army Band educational outreach event, please visit Army Band Music Education Resources.

 National Museum of the United States Army

 The National Museum of the United States Army is the first and only museum to tell the history of the Army in its entirety.
 Education is one of the essential elements of the Museum’s mission.
 Rooted firmly in the Museum’s collections, education

 program elements are designed with the goal of creating unique, relevant and engaging experiences for our visitors.
 The Museum places a special emphasis on educational themes related to Army values, history and innovation.

 From traditional curriculum to self-guided activities for classroom or home, the Museum will continue to shape virtual learning assets for visitors of all ages over time.
 The Digital Resources Library is ever-expanding with curated content being added